Two Centimetres – Part 7

 To further illustrate my point, the World Health Organization classified tanning beds in its Class 1 of cancer-causing agents, right next to cigarettes and plutonium.
 The United States Skin Cancer Foundation even states that more people will develop skin cancer because of indoor tanning than develop lung cancer because of smoking.

-I want to thank Deborah for allowing me, a stranger, to enter her life and publish a very sensitive story.
+I want to thank Maria for allowing me, a stranger, to enter her life and publish a very sensitive story.
 I had to ask her many personal questions that required her to revisit tough times and tough decisions.
 Throughout the process she exemplified the bravery and tenacity that only comes from a cancer survivor.

 She chose to share her story to the World as a cautionary tale about the very real dangers of skin cancer.
 Please heed her words wisely.